gmalawarayan/malaw-raspberry-pi-projects/backup-mac-files-to-nas-share/README.md

 Go to Security & Privacy Preferences > Privacy and click Full Disk Access from the left panel and use CMD + SHIFT + G to bring up the "Go To" Menu and choose the programs

+Ensure "Login Items" has the folders for the NAS Shares - mounting the NAS Share on MacOs - Check this on the internet

 ## Set it as Cron Entry to run the shell script everyday

 ```bash